jupyter/docker-stacks/docs/maintaining/tasks.md

    [in the documentation](https://github.com/jupyter/docker-stacks/blob/master/docs/using/selecting.md#image-relationships).
    The image links to the [blockdiag source](http://interactive.blockdiag.com/) used to create it.
 2. Ensure the PR updates the Makefile which is used to build the stacks in order on GitHub Actions.
-3. Create a new repository in the `jupyter` org on Docker Cloud named after the stack folder in the git repo.
+3. Create a new repository in the `jupyter` org on Docker Hub named after the stack folder in the git repo.
 4. Grant the `stacks` team permission to write to the repo.
 5. Click _Builds_ and then _Configure Automated Builds_ for the repository.
 6. Select `jupyter/docker-stacks` as the source repository.
-7. Choose _Build on Docker Cloud's infrastructure using a Small node_ unless you have reason to believe a bigger host is required.
+7. Choose _Build on Docker Hub's infrastructure using a Small node_ unless you have reason to believe a bigger host is required.
 8. Update the _Build Context_ in the default build rule to be `/<name-of-the-stack>`.
 9. Toggle _Autobuild_ to disabled unless the stack is a new root stack (e.g., like